Horsetail

 Pest type: Herbs

-Horsetail is an erect perennial fern that may look like very green bamboo or large asparagus stems.
+Field horsetail is an erect perennial fern that may look like very green bamboo or large asparagus stems.
 It is highly competitive near water and toxic to livestock.
+It is currently only found along the Waiau Toa/Clarence River in North Canterbury.

 Description